Omokoroa Boatyard project

 The photos shown below taken before, and after, the clean up illustrate the results of the work.
 The Harbour side of the site has also opened up the area for use by local residents and increased recreational use by the community.
 A clear benefit not illustrated in the photos is the removal of a potential source of contamination from kai moana and the marine environment.

 The Ōmokoroa boatyard is located outside Tauranga, at 34 Harbour View Road, on the Ōmokoroa Peninsula.
 It is a privately-owned coastal site, south of the Gerald Crapp Historic Reserve.

 Due to many years of use as a boat maintenance yard, contaminants were found in the soils on the site.
-Old paint that was scraped off boats resulted in lead, arsenic and copper being present in the site's soil at higher than recommended levels.
+Old paint that was scraped off boats resulted in lead, arsenic, copper, and organotin being present in the site's soil at higher than recommended levels.
 Over a long period of exposure, these contaminants have the potential to be harmful to humans or to the environment and can wash into the estuary during times of heavy rainfall.

 About the clean-up process